yurial/solar_calculator/README.md

 The effects of the atmosphere vary with atmospheric pressure, humidity and other variables.
 Therefore the Sun position calculated is approximate.
 Related to these effects, the further away you are from the equator, errors in sunrise, sunset and twilight times can be expected to increase because the sun rises and sets at a very shallow angle; in this condition, small variations in the atmosphere can have a larger effect.

 The approximations used in this calculator are very good for years between 1800 and 2100.
 Results should still be sufficiently accurate for the range from -1000 to 3000.
-Outside of this range, results may be given, but the potential for error is higher.
+Outside of this range, the potential for error is higher.

 ## Usage